 Get ready for next-level chocolate cookies which sandwich a gorgeously spiced chocolate ganache in the middle.
-These beauties are a product of Yotam Ottolenghi and Helen Goh and one of the many recipes I’ve been trying from their book, Sweet.
-(Wait until I share the malted banana bread recipe!)
+These beauties are a product of Yotam Ottolenghi and Helen Goh and one of the two recipes I’ve tried from their book, Sweet.
+(You must also try their malted banana bread recipe – epic!)

 These cookies do require a little time and attention but are not hard to make.
 All you need is time but it was nice to take on a recipe that required my focus 100% – which always feels very meditative to me.
 The ganache is a water ganache — something I’d never made before.

 I didn’t put ganache on all of the cookies at once.
 I made enough for my dinner party that night and then stored the cookies and ganache separately.
-The next day I took the rest to work and added the ganache them.
+The next day I took the rest to work and added the ganache in our little office kitchenette.
 They were as crisp and fresh as the night before.Print

 Chocolate Cookies with Spiced Chocolate Ganache